 Cherries are similar to other stone fruits such as plums and peaches in respect to site requirements.
 Cherry grow on a wide range of soil types, so long as the soil is well-drained.
 Avoid soils that are extensively heavy or areas that remain wet for long periods.
 Plant cherry on a site that has good elevation and air drain-age to reduce changes of spring frost.

 Information on variety selection is limited.
 Trials at Athens, Georgia, show fair success with 'Early Richmond' (sour), 'Montmorency' (sour) and 'Ranier' (sweet).
-In Virginia, trials show success with the sweet cherry varieties 'Hedelfinger,' 'Viva,' 'Valera,' 'Venus' and 'Hardy Giant.'
-Sour cherry varieties are self-fertile (producing fruit with its own pollen) and are limited to areas such as the Piedmont and Mountains that receive 1,000 to 2,000 hours of winter chilling.
-The sweet cherries, with the exception of 'Stella,' are self-infertile (at least two varieties must be planted together to ensure cross-pollination) and are also limited to the Piedmont and Mountain sections of Georgia.
+In Virginia, trials show success with the sweet cherry varieties 'Hedelfinger', 'Viva', 'Valera', 'Venus', and 'Hardy Giant'.
+Sour cherry varieties are self-fertile (producing fruit with its own pollen) and are limited to areas such as the Piedmont and Mountains that receive 1,000 to 2,000 hr of winter chilling.
+The sweet cherries, with the exception of 'Stella', are self-infertile (at least two varieties must be planted together to ensure cross-pollination) and are also limited to the Piedmont and Mountain sections of Georgia.

 Cherry trees are typically trained to a central leader system similar to that used for apples and pears.
 This produces a central trunk with a lateral scaffold extending from the trunk.
 Pruning of young trees should be very light until trees come into bearing.
 Remove dead and broken limbs at first notice.